pmem/rpma/DEVELOPMENT.md

 ### Preparing the environment

 In order to run the multi-threaded or the integration tests:
+1. Before running the tests, make sure you have all the packages needed to configure exaples `rpma/utils/docker/images/`
-1. Valgrind must be installed to run both the multi-threaded and the integration tests.
+2. Valgrind must be installed to run both the multi-threaded and the integration tests.
-2. A correctly configured RDMA-capable network interface (SoftRoCE or RDMA HW) with an IP address assigned is required.
+3. A correctly configured RDMA-capable network interface (SoftRoCE or RDMA HW) with an IP address assigned is required.
-3. If SoftRoCE is to be used to run tests, it can be configured in the following two alternative ways (it also prints out the IP of the configured interface):
+4. If SoftRoCE is to be used to run tests, it can be configured in the following two alternative ways (it also prints out the IP of the configured interface):

 ```sh
 [rpma]$ ./tools/config_softroce.sh